k2view-academy/K2View-Academy/articles/17_fabric_credentials/02_fabric_credentials_commands.md

 </tr>
 <tr>
 <td width="450pxl" valign="top">
-<p>Allow the role to access Instance IDs 1 and 2 of CRM LUT, and Instance ID 57 of Customer LUT.</p>
+<p>Allow the role to access Instance IDs 1 and 2 of CRM LU, and Instance ID 57 of Customer LU.</p>
 </td>
 <td width="450pxl" valign="top">
 <p>grant all on CRM.1, CRM.2, Customer.57 to role1;</p>